Carolco Pictures

-Carolco Pictures, Inc. was an American independent film studio that existed from 1976 to 1995, founded by Mario Kassar and Andrew G. Vajna.
+Carolco Pictures, Inc. was an American independent film studio that was founded by Mario Kassar and Andrew G. Vajna in 1976.
 Kassar and Vajna ran Carolco together until 1989, when Vajna left to form Cinergi Pictures.
-Carolco hit its peak in the 1980s and early 1990s, with blockbuster successes including the first three films of the Rambo franchise, Total Recall, Terminator 2: Judgment Day, Basic Instinct, Universal Soldier, Cliffhanger and Stargate.
-Nevertheless, the company was losing money overall and required a corporate restructuring in 1992.
-The 1995 film Cutthroat Island, intended to be a comeback for the studio, instead lost $147 million and brought the company to an end.
+Carolco hit its peak in the 1980s and early 1990s, with blockbuster successes including the first three films of the Rambo franchise, Field of Dreams, Total Recall, Terminator 2: Judgment Day, Basic Instinct, Universal Soldier, Cliffhanger and Stargate.
+Nevertheless, Carolco was losing money overall, requiring a corporate restructuring in 1992.
+The film Cutthroat Island was produced as a resurgence for Carolco, but it instead lost them $147 million, and Carolco eventually went bankrupt in 1995.

 History

 Early years

-The company was founded through the partnership of two film investors, Mario Kassar and Andrew Vajna.
+Carolco Pictures was founded through the partnership of two film investors, Mario Kassar and Andrew Vajna.
 The two were hailed by Newsweek as some of the most successful independent producers.
 By the age of 25, Vajna went from wig-maker to the owner of two Hong Kong theaters.
 Then, Vajna ventured into the production and distribution of feature films.
 One of Vajna's early productions was a 1973 martial-arts film entitled The Deadly China Doll which made $3.7 million worldwide from a $100,000 budget.

 Their goal was to focus on film sales, with their first venture being The Sicilian Cross; eventually it went into financing low-budget films.
 Their earliest films were produced by American International Pictures and ITC Entertainment with Carolco's financial support, and co-produced with Canadian theater magnate Garth Drabinsky.
 The name "Carolco" was purchased from a defunct company based in Panama, and according to Kassar, "it has no meaning."